astronomer/docs/astro/modify-cluster.md

 ## View clusters

-In the Cloud UI, click the **Clusters** tab to view a list of the clustersthat are available to your Organization.
+In the Cloud UI, click the **Clusters** tab to view a list of the clusters that are available to your Organization.
 Click a cluster and then click the **Worker Types**, **Workspace Authorization**, or **Details** tabs to view cluster information including:

 - The region for the cluster.
 - The cloud provider Account ID associated with the cluster.
 - The size and type of the cluster's database.
 - When the cluster was created and last updated.

 Some of the configurations in the Cloud UI cannot be changed.
-Only the listed configurations can be modified by your team.
+Only the listed configurations in this topic can be modified by your team.

 ## Manage worker types